-Truth Table 1 provides a quick reference of available commands.
+Table 6 provides a quick reference of available commands.
 This is followed by a written description of each command.
-Three additional Truth Tables appear following the Operation section; these tables provide current state/next state information.
+Three additional Truth Tables appear in the Operations section, beginning on page 35; these tables provide current state/next state information.